 The load is highest at the dock.
 90% of total load comes from two sources:

-Moisture load through ingress of fresh air can be minimized by inducting sufficient fresh air duly dehumidified in the loading docking area to keep dry air moving out of the building even when trucks are docked at all the doors.
+Moisture load through ingress of fresh air can be minimized by inducting sufficient fresh air duly dehumidified in the loading dock area to keep dry air moving out of the building even when trucks are docked at all the doors.